-It is no wonder that Thus Spoke Zarathustra was Nietzsche’s favorite of his creations.
+It is no wonder that Thus Spoke Zarathustra was Nietzsche’s favorite of his creations, it is also one of my all time favourites.
 There’s so much we can learn today from this book.

 It presents the journey of Persian prophet Zarathustra, who was in solitude in the mountains for a decade and has grown weary of his wisdom, beginning his down-going to humanity to teach them what he has learned.
 Mainly, three concepts: the Übermensch or Overman, the Will to Power and the Eternal Recurrence.

 Man is something to be overcome.
 Man is a rope stretched between the animal and the Overman – a rope over an abyss…, What is great in man is that he is a bridge and not a goal: what is lovable in man is that he is an over-going and a down-going.

 Thus, men are not equal.
 For in that case, the concept of the Overman would not be possible.

 This concept of self-overcoming is present throughout the whole book.
 The Overman has never existed, and perhaps, will never exist (for even the greatest of man is all too human).
 However, we should all strive to it.
 Life must be difficult, only thus can man grow to the height where the lightning can strike and shatter him: high enough for the lightning!”

 The antithesis of the Overman is the Last Man.
 A mediocre animal without dignity and comfortably surrounded by the herd, who despises everything the Overman has to say.

 On the other hand, the will to power is becoming who you truly are, it is pure self-expression and self-overcoming, without being enslaved by things.
 In essence, it is the main drive force in humans.

 And last of all, the Eternal Recurrence is the concept of loving earth, finding a new set of values in this life, not just accepting the good, but also that there is evil – they are entwined.
 And that the best afterlife we can experience is none other than another repetition of the same life we just experienced.